brennanwesley/jobticketinvoice/frontend/README.md

 # JobTicketInvoice Frontend Documentation

-*Last deployment: June 9, 2025 - Fixed job ticket submission error handling*
+*Last deployment: June 11, 2025 - Testing Vercel auto-deployment pipeline*

 ## Overview
 This document serves as a reference guide for the JobTicketInvoice frontend application.
 It contains important information about the codebase, architecture decisions, and development guidelines.